Oceanside: A City Built on Tourism

 When you arrive, don’t forget to check out some of the more recently restored historical buildings around town!
 Built in 1888, the Schuyler Building was originally a two-story unit operating as Schuyler Hardware Store.
 Now this historical building has been transformed to become a new boutique hotel and restaurant, named The Brick Hotel.
 Keep an eye out for updates on the grand opening of this new addition to Pier View Way.
 New cocktail lounge: Frankie’s Oceanside, located adjacent to the hotel, is also part of the project and opened in early 2021.

-As one of two new Hyatt Resorts opening this year, The Seabird Resort is a gorgeous new, family-friendly hotel with indulgent amenities, inventive eateries, complete with a pool and spa.
+As one of two new Hyatt Resorts to open this year, The Seabird Resort is a gorgeous new, family-friendly hotel with indulgent amenities, inventive eateries, complete with a pool and spa.
 Directly north of The Seabird Resort is the Mission Pacific Hotel.
-The Mission Pacific is now home to the newly renovated Graves House – most well-known for it’s on camera appearance in the film Top Gun.
+The Mission Pacific is now home to the newly renovated Graves House – most well-known for its on-camera appearance in the film Top Gun.
 Be sure to drive by and see the photo-worthy renovation when you visit!

 “We are real glad to be able to announce that great need and want of Oceanside – a good hotel – is about to be satisfied.
 Oceanside has always seemed to us to be one of the finest seaside resorts.
 We have known Oceanside ever since before there was an Oceanside, when it was simply Jack Myers’ homestead.
 We like the location, then.
 We like it still.
 Therefore we are glad a new, modern hotel is to be built.” – Redlands Citrograph, 1903